 Laboratory analysis includes composition analysis of inclusions, stone, cord, knot, bubbles and blisters to surface contamination, delamination, misting, bloom and the assessment of forming defects and quality concerns in finished products.

 As experts in glass we can simply report upon simple composition and causes of defects or provide technical support to provide solutions and quickly resolve production issues for our clients.

-Analysis available on fast and urgent (within 24 hours) services for rapid diagnostics.
+Laboratory analysis is available on fast and urgent turnaround for rapid diagnostics and fault resolution.

 For further information, please see:

 - Bubble and Blister Analysis;

 - Coatings and Surface Analyses;